Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 The course is organized into 5 sections:
 1. Course introduction and overview (about 1.5 hours)
 1. Food production and consumption, food insecurity, world-wide
-1. Forecasting agricultural productivity: Micro and Macro
+1. Forecasting agricultural productivity: Micro
 1. Agriculture and Climate Change
+1. Forecasting agricultural productivity: Macro
 1. Climate Smart Agriculture

-The course as described here is for a 15-week semester, assuming 3 or 4 hours of contact time per week; the contact time will be split between traditional lectures and coding labs that review example code snippets.
+The course as described here is for a 15-week semester, assuming 3 or 4 hours of contact time per week.
+The contact time will be split between traditional lectures and coding labs that review example code snippets.
 Some content will be dropped if the course is presented in a 10-week quarter.